oktadev/okta-blog/_source/_posts/2024-03-03-stepup-authentication.md

 };
 ```

 The error handler needs first to verify this is an error we want to handle.
 Is this HTTP error a step-up error from our resource server?
 We can check for this!
-In the `handleError` method, add the following code and change the return value.
+In the `handleError` method, add the following code and change the return value:

 ```ts
 const handleError = (httpError: HttpErrorResponse) => {